julienkay/com.doji.midas/docs/manual/getting-started.md

 ## Choosing a Model Type

-Use the ModelType property to choose the desired Midas model.
-The default is @Midas.ModelType.midas_v21_small_256.
+The default model is @Doji.AI.Depth.ModelType.midas_v21_small_256.
+You can specify the model to be used in the Midas constructor.

 ```CSharp
 var midas = new Midas(ModelType.dpt_beit_large_384);
 ```

-Changing the model type on an existing 'Midas' instance automatically disposes of the existing model and initializes the new one.
+You can also change the model on an existing 'Midas' instance through the @Doji.AI.Depth.ModelType property.
+Changing the model automatically disposes of the existing model and initializes the new one.

 ```CSharp
 midas.ModelType = ModelType.midas_v21_small_256;